greenarmor/datu/README.md

 * **Open Collaboration Infrastructure** – Repositories, CI/CD pipelines, and documentation portals remain accessible for new volunteers, backed by government-provided hosting and security support.

 These resources provide a starting point for forming engineering teams, scoping work, and launching pilot networks that embody the DATU principles.

 ---

+## Local Stellar Fork Test Network

+DATU now ships with a runnable fork of the Stellar network so engineers can exercise consensus, Soroban smart contracts, and Horizon APIs without waiting for public infrastructure.

+1. **Install Docker + Compose** – Confirm `docker --version` and `docker compose version` both work.
+2. **Start the fork** – From the repository root run `./scripts/stellar-fork/start.sh` to launch the [`stellar/quickstart`](https://github.com/stellar/quickstart)-based validator.
+The container exposes:
+   * `http://localhost:8000` for Horizon REST and Soroban JSON-RPC (`/rpc`).
+   * `http://localhost:8000/friendbot` to fund development accounts on the forked ledger.
+   * `http://localhost:11626` for Stellar Core’s administrative HTTP interface.
+3. **Shut down when finished** – Execute `./scripts/stellar-fork/stop.sh` to stop the container while preserving state in the `datu-stellar-state` Docker volume.
+Remove the volume to reset the ledger.

+The compose file lives under `infrastructure/stellar-fork/` so teams can extend it with additional validators, custom quorum sets, or bespoke network passphrases as the project matures.
+Consult the Stellar Fork Environment guide in the documentation portal for deeper runbooks and topology patterns.

+---